Egypt detains Shi'ite activist over weapons possession

 Egypt's President Mohamed Mursi condemned the crime but his liberal opponents accuse him and his Muslim Brotherhood of allowing ultra-conservative Salafi allies to whip up anti-Shi'ite sentiment in return for their support.

-Mursi was a guest of honour this month at a rally where a cleric described Shi'ites as heretics.
+Mursi was a guest of honor this month at a rally where a cleric described Shi'ites as heretics.

 (Writing by Asma Alsharif; Editing by Alison Williams)